-The Transforming Clinical Practice Initiative (TCPI) helps physicians and clinicians transition from volume to value-based care.
+The Transforming Clinical Practice Initiative (TCPI) helps physicians and clinicians transition from volume- to value-based care.
 The TCPI model assists clinicians in improving the way they deliver care.
 The model provides technical assistance to support the integration of quality and process improvement, applying change methodologies, practice transformation tools, published literature, and technical assistance programs.
-Clinicians that are supported by TCPI include primary and specialty physicians, nurse practitioners, physician assistants, clinical pharmacists.
+Clinicians supported by TCPI include primary and specialty physicians, nurse practitioners, physician assistants, and clinical pharmacists.

 Through the TCPI, providers are preparing for what is coming.
 Compass PTN participants advance through five transformation stages of clinic-level performance improvement data to change care delivery.
 Practices engage patients and communities as partners to improve both quality and patient safety.